marsbard/beautiful-jekyll/_posts/2016-07-26-use-gmail-as-smtp-relay.md

 This setup uses postfix on the local server but if you have a bunch of servers that need email services you might consider setting up a dedicated relay server and pointing each server application to that for mail services.
 In this case however, when the application asks for mail server configuration, we'll use `localhost` without any authentication.
+The port will be the standard SMTP port, `25`.

 First you need a dedicated Gmail account to use for forwarding.
 Head over to [Gmail](https://gmail.com), sign out if you're logged in, and then select 'Add account' to create a new email account.